MarkusKoert/Battleships/README.md

 ### Make a game server as service
   Why is it necessary to do as a service? <br>
-    - Main idea is, server is running on the background.
+  &nbsp;&nbsp;&nbsp; - Main idea is, server is running on the background.
 When user disconnect from the remote server, then game server will be work. <br>
   (+) One of alternative to a service is to use <a href="https://docs.docker.com/get-started/overview/"><b>Docker</b></a> (Dockerfile and Docker Compose).
    #### Create a file service:
       sudo vim /etc/systemd/system/gameserver
       vim is screen-based text editor, you can choose another.
       /gameserver - gameserver is service name, you can write something own